wavemotion-dave/A7800DS/README.md

 All the debug on this port to the DS has been done with NTSC roms - seek them out!
 Do not ask me about such files, I don't have them.
 A search with Google will certainly help you.
 The emulator was developed using Trebor's "7800 ProPack" of well-curated games.
+The emulator will auto-start in /roms/a7800 or /roms/a78 if those directories exist.

 Features :
 ----------